Economy & Items

 Melee Weapons must be represented with a prop that looks like the type of weapon being used.
 Melee Weapons are broken into; Small, Medium, Large, Staff/Polearm, and Thrown Weapons.
 These are crafted with the Smithing Skill.

 Shields can be used once a character has purchased Melee 2.
 They are not a weapon, however, any attack that strikes a shield while it is held or strapped to a player’s arm is counted as being parried.
 A shield must be no more than 36 inches long in length or width, must have padded edges, and cannot be used to strike.
-This means that a Shield that is 3” by 2” is acceptable, and a round shield can be no more than 36” in diameter.
+This means that a Shield that is 3” by 2” is acceptable, and a round shield can be no more than 36” in Diameter.
 If a shield is worn on a player’s back it counts as Rigid Armor if struck, providing DR 2 instead of parrying the blow.
 This does not stack with any other worn armor.
-See section 8 below.

 Armor